raganwald/braythwayt.com/_posts/2013-09-19-monkeys-with-typrewriters-are-the-red-pill.md

 [![Troop](http://farm7.staticflickr.com/6024/5888927678_9b2c9b8e14_b.jpg)](http://www.flickr.com/photos/doug88888/5888927678/)

-Generating the works of Phil Dick isn't the problem, the problem is *recognizing* the works of Phil Dick amongst the pages of dreck, the pages describing baseball games, and the pages recounting acrimonious exchanges of tweets between trolls and their victims, and everything else that could fit on a page.
+**Generating the works of Phil Dick isn't the problem, the problem is *recognizing* the works of Phil Dick amongst the pages of dreck.**

 After all, for every page containing: